 The aerial battle over Dunkirk

 The movie also did show the role of the British Spitfire in the evacuation.
-As shown in the movie, Spitfires provided much needed air cover to the British and the other troops on the beaches.
+As shown in the movie, Spitfires provided much-needed air cover to the British and the other troops on the beaches.
 Churchill had previously held the Spitfires back from the action in France.
-He knew that the French were defeated and that after Hitler had conquered Paris that he would turn his sights on Britain.
+He knew that the French were defeated and that after Hitler had conquered Paris, he would turn his sights on Britain.
 The Spitfire was needed to protect the United Kingdom against the onslaught of the Luftwaffe.
 However, given the situation at Dunkirk, Churchill ordered the RAF to the area to offer the British forces some protection.
 These airplanes played a crucial role in the successful evacuation of Dunkirk.
 In the movie, the pivotal role of the Spitfire is shown very accurately.

 The Maritime aspect of Dunkirk

 One of the most significant inaccuracies of the movie is that it overstates the role of the ‘Little Ships of Dunkirk.’
 The role of the private ships in Operation Dynamo was overstated at the time and has been since.
 This does not discount the bravery of the civilian sailors who ferried troops back from Dunkirk.
-Historians has proven that only one in twenty of the soldiers rescued at Dunkirk was taken onboard one of the ‘Little Ships’.
+Historians have proven that only one in twenty of the soldiers rescued at Dunkirk was taken onboard one of the ‘Little Ships.’
 The clear majority of those saved from the Germans on the French beaches were taken to safety by the Royal Navy.
 Nolan’s movie does overstate the role of the ‘Little Ships.'
 Still, it makes sense why Nolan would want to focus on this part of the Dunkirk evacuation because it is an incredibly compelling story that civilians risked their lives to save their countrymen and allies.